seblammers/sebastianlammers.com/src/routes/projects/night-sky/+page.md

 - Historic events were collected from [Wikipedia timelines](https://en.wikipedia.org/wiki/Timelines_of_world_history) and then matched to star distances
 - The code is [public here](https://github.com/seblammers/starmap)

+More details can be found in my [making-of blog post over here](https://sebastianlammers.com/posts/making-of-night-sky).

 ## Screen-recording of the whole project
 <Image src={tour} alt={alt_tour} loading="lazy"/>